buildaidemos/demos/README.md

 [BRK2004 Breaking the Wall between Data Scientists and App Developers with MLOps](https://github.com/Microsoft/MLOps)

-[BRK2005 Want to *actually* do machine learning?
-Wrangle data, build models, and deploy them with Azure Machine Learning]

 [BRK3009 From Zero to AI Hero–Automatically generate ML models using Azure Machine Learning service, Automated ML](https://notebooks.azure.com/frlazzeri/projects/automatedml-ms-build)

-[BRK3010 Managing your ML lifecycle with Azure Databricks and Azure ML]

 [BRK3011 Welcome to the world of Machine Learning with ML.NET 1.0](https://github.com/dotnet/machinelearning-samples)

-[BRK3012: Open Neural Network Exchange (ONNX) in the enterprise: how Microsoft scales ML across the world and across devices]

-[BRK3013 How to build enterprise ready ML: Privacy and Security best practices, in the cloud and on the edge]

 [BRK3014 Build an AI-powered Pet Detector with Python, TensorFlow, and Visual Studio Code](https://github.com/Microsoft/connect-petdetector)